Paddle Worldwide

-The International Canoe Federation (ICF) is the umbrella organization of all national canoe organizations worldwide.
+Paddle Worldwide (PW), formally known as the International Canoe Federation (ICF), is the umbrella organization of all national canoe organizations worldwide.
 It is headquartered in Lausanne, Switzerland, and administers all aspects of canoe sport worldwide.
-157 countries are affiliated with the ICF after seven national federations were added at the 2008 ICF Congress in Rome.
+175 countries are affiliated with Paddle Worldwide as of 2026.

 History

-On January 19, 1924, six months before the Opening Ceremony in the French capital, the representatives of four National Federations - Austria, Denmark, Germany and Sweden - met in Copenhagen, Denmark and created the “Internationale Representantschaft für Kanusport” (IRK).
+On 19 January 1924, six months before the Opening Ceremony in the French capital, the representatives of four National Federations - Austria, Denmark, Germany and Sweden - met in Copenhagen, Denmark and created the “Internationale Representantschaft für Kanusport” (IRK).
 With the intention to become the global governing body of canoeing, they chose Franz Reinicke from Germany as the first IRK President.
 It was renamed to the International Canoe Federation in 1946.

 In light of the 2022 Russian invasion of Ukraine, the ICF suspended athletes from Russia and Belarus from competing at any International Canoe Federation events, and suspended all officials from Russia and Belarus from officiating at any event sanctioned by ICF, and from attending or taking part in any ICF meetings, committees, and forums.
 In March 2023, the Russian Canoe Federation sent a letter addressing the ISF and urging them to reverse the decision and allow Russian athletes to compete at ISF events.
 The RCF's statement included claims that the war was actually started by Ukraine and that "Russia defends peace".
 In May 2023, the International Canoe Federation reinstated Russian and Belarusian athletes, shortly after a Russian missile attack forced cancellation of a canoe event in Ukraine.

+The ICF announced its rebranding as Paddle Worldwide with a press release on 26 July 2026.